RobbieStrauch/New-Dawn-Aether-Hearts/README.md

 Link to explination video: https://www.youtube.com/watch?v=aKxEFC8TU_I

+All written parts such as FlowChart, Slide, Appendix, and Project Management tool can be found in the zip file labled "FlowChart, Slide, Appendix, and Project Management tool"

 ------------------------------------------------------------------------------------

 To play the demo go to the release titled "Group Assignment 2" and download the zip